 Students entering the United States using a DS-2019 Form should be admitted in J-1 Exchange Visitor status.
 There are specific regulations governing Exchange Visitors, and J-1 students are legally responsible for maintaining their own status by understanding and complying with these regulations.
-If you have any questions regarding your immigration status, please consult with your IS Advisor.
+If you have any questions regarding your immigration status, please consult with your International Student (IS) Advisor.

 Students with a J-1 entry visa should be aware that their program sponsor (the organization that issued the DS-2019 Form) is responsible for advising them about all immigration concerns.
 The program sponsor may be Georgetown University or another sponsoring agency such as the Institute of International Education (Fulbright) or the Organization of American States (OAS).

 - Report to the Office of Global Services (OGS) in order to activate their SEVIS record.
 This is a two-step process: